OpenNative/open-native/docs_md/installation.md

 This should open up Open Native github in your mobile/emulator browser.

-I hope that was simple to do.
-Your project is now ready for installation of react-native modules.
+I hope the installation was simple.
+Your project is now ready to install of react-native modules.

 ## What's next

-Now that you are all setup, Let's [install a native module](/install-module) in your NativeScript app.
+Let's [install a native module](/install-module) in your NativeScript app.